sahiga/developer.box.com/pages/changelog/index.md

 ## 2019-10-23 / New Shield Error Code

-A new error code for [box-shield][box-shield] has been released.
+A new error code for [Box Shield][box-shield] has been released.
 The new `403 - forbidden_by_policy` error code will be raised when the enterprise has applied Shield access policies that prevent the action, such as downloading items.